christophefromparis/Arkadin-Workshop/README.md

 By using [Apigee](https://apigee.com/specs) or [Swagger](http://editor.swagger.io/#/)

 :muscle: It's time to exercise...
-Write your specification by using your favorite tool.
+Write your specification by using your favorite tool (either Apigee or Swagger or another else).
 The specification must describes a new operation called /subsidiaries/countryCode.
 Use the [file arkadin_api-Subsidiaries-0.9-swagger.json](./src/arkadin_api-Subsidiaries-0.9-swagger.json)

 ### Create an API proxy from SOAP service (:hourglass: 15')